 No, in fact, a water softener can help in extending the life of the RO membrane.
 Magnesium and calcium are two of the hardest minerals for the RO membrane to eliminate and sodium is much lighter or more manageable as it removes 98% of all sodium present in the water.

 Yes, you can but believe us, it will be difficult.
-We suggest letting a residential water treatment professional like Lone Star Water Services attaching everything in the correct spots.
+Let a residential water treatment professional like Lone Star Water Services attach everything to the correct spots.

 If you still have queries regarding the installation of a RO system at your home, feel free to contact Lone Star Water Services’ local water treatment expert.

 We have qualified professionals with an in-depth knowledge of equipment and the craftsmanship behind treating residential water.
 They will conduct a free water report at your property, examine installation areas and give you the advice you need.